Reconciliation, the Church, and Economic Justice

 All churches should resonate with this robust definition as God’s bride is one of three institutions God has ordained for the sake of human flourishing (the other two being the human family and civil government).
 Active engagement in the messy and mysterious work of reconciliation is one of the tributaries that places us on the pathway to human flourishing for all.

-One of Made to Flourish’s theological foundations is the mission of God.
-We believe the mission of God invites us to participate in his redemption of individuals and the renewal of all things.
+The mission of God invites us to participate in his redemption of individuals and the renewal of all things.
 The church knows the mission of God is not only about the salvation of human persons but the restoration of institutions that some benefit from and some do not benefit from.
 Can you think of a few institutions in which some benefit from and others do not benefit from?

 The church must apply economic wisdom toward those institutions that undermine human dignity and are unethical in their deportment.
 The church must insist on the recovery of moral virtue in institutions — education, housing, business, government — so those on the margins of society might have the privilege of engaging in fruitful and meaningful work.